 Northwestern Medicine studies published in Nature Cell Biology and Molecular Cell are improving the understanding of epigenetic mechanisms in cancer development and progression, as well as pinpointing genes that drive the development of cancers, which may help identify patients who will benefit from immunotherapy.
-The research was led by Qi Cao, PhD, associate professor of Urology.
+The research was led by Qi Cao, PhD, associate professor of Urology and a member of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.

 Studying Cancer-Related Translational Regulation